7 Types Of Roofing In 2025 (Lifespan, Costs Per Sq Ft)

 You might be familiar with the bright orange color of roofs in the south or on the west coast as your plane approaches the airport in these areas.
 Tile roofs have traditionally been very heavy but are becoming lighter.
 They also have a very long life expectancy.
 The drawback to their attractive design and long life expectancy is the cost of installation—along with the fact that, like slate roofing, tile is very brittle.

-Cost: What you pay will significantly range depending on the quality of the product you decide on, but on average, tile tends to run between $14.50 and $24.50.
+Cost: What you pay will significantly range depending on the quality of the product you decide on, but on average, you can expect to pay $10 to $20 per square foot for a new tile roof installation.
+For a typical 2,000 square foot roof, this equates to a total cost of $20,000 to $40,000.

 Lifespan: High-end clay tiles are going to last anywhere from 75-100 years before needing to be replaced.
 Lower to mid-range concrete is going to last around 50 years.